Zenomodiff/Arduino-UNO-ZENO-VERSION/README.md

 # Arduino-UNO-Zeno-Version-1.2
-This is an ARDUINO UNO Version (1.2) here i use Dc Jack for powering , Micro USB For Programming & Programming the ARDUINO
+This is an ARDUINO UNO Version (1.2) here i use Dc Jack for powering , Micro USB For Powering & Programming the ARDUINO

 PCB VIEW